dimkasta/Stringy/README.md

-# Fork to fix php 7.3 compatibility and slugifying issue with greek Θ converting to O and not th as it should
+# Fork to fix php 7.3 compatibility and slugifying issue with greek

+- Θ converting to O and not th as it should
+- ή converting to i and not h as it should